lazygeb/CMPT276Team4/README.md

 All major bugs from last release have been fixed.
 Specifically, sound now works with external roms and the speed of the keyboard has significantly improved.
 Refer to the [document](#Emulator-bugs) for a detailed list of the bugs fixed.
 Minor bugs like the the ball glitching when hitting the paddle will be added to the backlog and fixed for next release.
 The rom still has to be copy and pasted in to a text file to be run.

 For testing, last release we decided to assign someone to research on jest and if it was worth using.
 The results from that was it was too time consuming to use jest and the google chrome debugger will do the job just fine.
-As a result, for the future releases, we will be using the google chrome debugger to test out or code.
+As a result, for the future releases, we will be using the google chrome debugger to test out our code.

 For our next release, it will be the same as we have planned.
 We will have the game snake done and polished with no bugs.
 Any bugs and features unfinished from this release will also be completed for next release.